SHOO Strangle Strategy

 - What is the breakeven for a SHOO strangle?

-- The breakeven for the SHOO strangle priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the SHOO strangle priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current SHOO market-implied 1-standard-deviation expected move is approximately 12.84%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The SHOO market-implied 1-standard-deviation expected move in the same options snapshot is approximately 11.09%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 - When should you consider a strangle on SHOO?